ngujio/.github/profile/README.md

 ![ngujio](https://github.com/ngujio/.github/assets/101670659/4d645e38-fdf0-42bd-8345-db4ad40acb48)

-Ngujio is an organization dedicated to the development of point of sales software solutions, including mobile apps and websites.
-Our goal is to create innovative and user-friendly software that helps businesses streamline their operations and enhance customer experiences.
+<p align="center" style="color: red;">Ngujio is an organization dedicated to the development of point of sales software solutions,
+including mobile apps and websites.
+Our goal is to create innovative and user-friendly software that helps businesses streamline their operations and enhance customer experiences.</p>

 </div>